sickotra/sickotra.github.io/Projects/projects.md

 # Projects

-### Programming for Social Science Sept 2020
+### Agent-Based Model - Sept 2020
-In this project a simple agent-based model is created and the interactions of agents, with each other and the environment they live in, are simulated.
+In this project a simple agent-based model(ABM) is created and the interactions of agents, with each other and the environment they live in, are simulated.
 These agents have various behaviours such as move, eat and sharing resources.
 <figure>
 <img src="after_move.png" alt="Agents after simulation is run">
 </figure>